arc-research-lab/AGILE/README.md

 AGILE's host code requires a continuous physical memory region, which is reserved in **/etc/default/grub** by adding the **GRUB\_CMDLINE\_LINUX** option.
 For example, **GRUB\_CMDLINE\_LINUX="memmap=1G\\\\\\$128G"** will reserve 1 GB DRAM memory starting at 128 GB.
 After changing **/etc/default/grub**, executing **sudo update-grub** and **sudo reboot** to apply the modification.

-AGILE relys on the GPUs' BAR1 Memory as the source and destination in GPU-SSD peer-to-peer communication.
+AGILE relies on the GPUs' BAR1 Memory as the source and destination in GPU-SSD peer-to-peer communication.
 If the default BAR1 memory size is too small (typically 128MB), please refer [NVIDIA Display Mode Selector Tool](https://developer.nvidia.com/displaymodeselector) (1.67.0) to increase the BAR1 memory size.

 ## Experiments
 AGILE has been evaluated on a Dell R750 server running Ubuntu 20.04, equipped with an Nvidia RTX 5000 Ada GPU, a Dell Ent NVMe AGN MU AIC 1.6TB SSD, and two Samsung 990 PRO 1TB SSDs.
-The Nvidia Driver version is 550.54 and the CUDA version is 12.8.
+The Nvidia Driver version is 550.54, and the CUDA version is 12.8.

 For setting up the baseline BaM, please refer to [https://github.com/ZaidQureshi/bam](https://github.com/ZaidQureshi/bam).
 The BaM version baselines can be found at [./baseline/benchmarks](./baseline/benchmarks).